What are CD Accounts and How Do They Work?

 How does a CD account work?

-Certificate of deposit accounts work similarly to regular savings accounts in several ways.
-You deposit funds into the account and let those funds accumulate interest over time.
+Certificate of deposit accounts are similar to regular savings accounts in several ways.
+You deposit funds and let those funds accumulate interest over time.

-However, unlike a normal savings account, CD accounts only let you deposit your funds over a specified period, known as a term.
+However, unlike a savings account, CDs only let you deposit your funds over a specified period, known as a term.
 This period typically ranges from a few months to a few years.
-Once the CD’s term has ended, the CD has reached maturity, and you can either collect your funds plus interest or roll over those same funds and interest into another CD term.
+Once the CD’s term has ended, the CD has reached maturity, and you can either collect your funds plus interest or roll over those funds and interest into another CD term.
+Many CDs automatically renew, but have a grace period of about 7 days after the term ends.
+During the grace period, you can withdraw or move your funds without penalty.

-How much interest you earn depends on the initial deposit amount, the length of the term, and account’s APY.
-Depending on the type of CD, like step up CDs, the APY for a certificate of deposit account may vary over the length of the CD account’s term.
+How much interest you earn depends on the initial deposit amount, term length and account’s APY.
+Depending on the type of CD, the APY may vary over the length of the CD account’s term.
+This is true, for example, for step up CDs.
 Typically, you’ll have an idea of either the increase to APY or the range in which your APY can vary ahead of time.
 Fixed rate CD APYs will not change during the term.

-For most CD accounts, once you’ve deposited your funds, you cannot withdraw those funds again until the CD account has reached maturity.
-If you do, you’ll receive an early withdrawal penalty.
+For most CD accounts, once you’ve deposited funds, you cannot withdraw money until the CD account has reached maturity.
+If you do, you’ll pay an early withdrawal penalty.

 What are the benefits of a CD account?

-CD accounts can be a great way to earn a specific interest on your deposits Some certificate of deposit accounts offer higher APYs than a conventional savings account, which means you could earn more interest on your deposit funds over time.
+CD accounts let you earn a specific interest rate on your deposits.
+Some certificate of deposit accounts offer higher APYs than a conventional savings account, which means you could earn more interest on your deposit over time.

-And CD accounts, like other types of bank accounts, are federally insured if the bank or credit union is a member of a federal deposit insurance agency.
-This helps make CDs a less risky way to save money, because in the rare event the bank or credit union fails, you’re guaranteed to get your money back, up to the $250,000 federal limit.
+And CD accounts, like other types of bank accounts, are federally insured if the bank or credit union is FDIC insured.
+This helps make CDs a less risky way to save money, because in the event the bank or credit union fails, you’re guaranteed to get your money back, up to FDIC limits.

 Different types of CD accounts

-There are a few different types of certificate of deposit accounts available.
-Each of these accounts offers different benefits that may suit your financial needs.
+There are several different types of CDs.
+Each offers different benefits that may suit different financial needs.

 No penalty CD